LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 1. `data` - The ring info.(refer to [Ring&RingMined](https://github.com/Loopring/protocol/blob/3bdc40c4f319e8fe70f58f82563db49579094b5c/contracts/LoopringProtocolImpl.sol#L109)
   - `ringHash` - The ring hash.
-  - `tradeAmount` - The fills number int the ring.
+  - `tradeAmount` - The number of orders to be filled in the ring.
-  - `miner` - The miner that submit match orders.
+  - `miner` - The miner that submits filled orders.
   - `feeRecepient` - The fee recepient address.
   - `txHash` - The ring match transaction hash.
   - `blockNumber` - The number of the block which contains the transaction.
   - `totalLrcFee` - The total lrc fee.
-  - `time` - The ring matched time.
+  - `time` - The ring fill time.
 2. `total` - Total amount of orders.
 3. `pageIndex` - Index of page.
 4. `pageSize` - Amount per page.